elbuco1/AttentionMechanismsTrajectoryPrediction/README.md

 ## Study
 ### Baselines
 #### Soft-attention
 Previous studies using attention mechanisms for trajectory prediction are based on its soft-attention variant.
-The soft-attention can be seen as a function of two inputs Q and V_{i}. soft-attention-> differentiable  how does it work
+The soft-attention can be seen as a function of two inputs Q and V_i. soft-attention-> differentiable  how does it work
 How was it transposed from NLP to trajectory prediction.
 Naive transposition -> better ways to transpose